medic/cht-docs/content/en/apps/tutorials/application-tests.md

 expect(await harness.getTasks()).to.be.empty;
 ```

-If a task is triggered by a report instead, then we can test it by first filling the app form to create the report:
+If a task is triggered by a report, then fill in the app form to create report before test:

 ```js {linenos=table}
 it('followup schedule', async () => {